eddieantonio/cmput296/lab-8.md

 However, you, as a programmer, have no control over user interaction, or at what moment, exactly, an external server replies to you (if at all).
-For example, the developers of Facebook Messenger have no control if or when a user will write a message to someone and send.
+For example, the developers of Facebook Messenger have no control if or when a user will write a message to someone and send it.
 Yet, the developers of Facebook want you to be able to send a message at _any moment_ without navigating away from the page.
 This is an example of an _asynchronous event_.
 "Asynchronous" means that the event may not be